xyproto/orbiton/README.md

 ## Build and format

 * At the press of `ctrl-space`, `o` will try to build or export the current file.
 * At the press of `ctrl-w`, `o` will try to format the current file, in an opinionated way.
+If the current file is empty, template text may be inserted.

 | Programming language                            | File extensions                                           | Jump to error | Build command                                     | Format command ($filename is a temporary file)                                                                 |
 |-------------------------------------------------|-----------------------------------------------------------|---------------|---------------------------------------------------|----------------------------------------------------------------------------------------------------------------|